 - Wear a face coverings in airports, train stations, bus stations and any other transportation hubs.

-- Avoid touching your eyes, nose, or mouth.
+- Avoiding touching your eyes, nose, or mouth.

 - Cover coughs and sneezes.

-Nevada Health Response Travel Information page
+For additional statewide information, visit Nevada Health Response Travel Information page